bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the interaction finalization capability as described in the following sections.

-### Completing Interaction with a Callback URI {#interaction-callback}
+### Completing Interaction with a Browser Redirect to the Callback URI {#interaction-callback}

-When using the ["callback" interaction capability](#response-interact-callback) with the `redirect` method, the AS signals to the client that interaction is complete and the request can be continued by directing the user (in their browser) back to the client's callback URL sent in [the callback request](#request-interact-callback-redirect).
+When using the ["callback" interaction capability](#response-interact-callback) with the `redirect` method, the AS signals to the RC that interaction is complete and the request can be continued by directing the RO (in their browser) back to the RC's callback URL sent in [the callback request](#request-interact-callback-redirect).

-The AS secures this callback by adding the hash and interaction reference as query parameters to the client's callback URL.
+The AS secures this callback by adding the hash and interaction reference as query parameters to the RC's callback URL.

 hash